What Are College Placement Tests?

 - High school GPA

-How does my score affect my education?
+How does my placement test score affect my education?

 First and foremost: You cannot fail a placement test!
 While the idea of taking these tests can be daunting, they’re just used to ensure you’re enrolled in the right classes to succeed.
 It is important, however, to prepare and study for these tests so that you’re placed into the right courses.
 If you’re not well prepared, there is a chance you could be placed in a lower-level course, meaning you’ll have to spend more time (and money) in classes to be able to graduate or receive your degree.

-Are they free?
+Are college placement tests free?

 While some placement exams are free, others may range in price.
 Check in with your school’s registration office to inquire about a fee waiver and the requirements to receive one.